These vegan blueberry scones are everything a perfect scone should be. Easy, gently sweet, fluffy and buttery. Plus, this recipe is beginner friendly!

 - 150 g blueberries frozen

-- 1 tbsp plant milk any plant milk will do, glaze
+- 1 tablespoon plant milk any plant milk will do, glaze

 FOR THE WHIPPED COCONUT CREAM (OPTIONAL)